 What is Hotel Management?

-Hotel Management involves coordinating and managing all the operations that are required to run a hotel, a resort, a guest house, a service apartment, or any other similar facilities where accommodation is provided to guests.
+Hotel Management involves coordinating and managing all the operations that are required to run a hotel, a resort, a guest house, a service apartment, or in short, any other similar facilities where accommodation is provided to guests.

 Hotel Management includes: